rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 ## Dependencies

 All class data, state and dependencies of operation are stored in *context object*.
-It can be accessed not only at runtime inside steps, but on class layer as well:
+It can be accessed not only at runtime inside steps but on a class layer as well:

 ```ruby
 module Song